Configuring Python environments

 chmod 600 ~/.netrc

 .netrc files only support configuring a single set of credentials per server.
-This means that if you have multiple repositories, you need to use the same token for all of them.
+If you have multiple repositories, use the same token for all of them.
 The token must have access to each repository.

-Once the .netrc file is configured, both pip and uv will automatically use these credentials when accessing authenticated repositories.
+Once you configure the .netrc file, both uv and pip automatically use these credentials when accessing authenticated repositories.